This Week in Petroleum History: August 4 – 10

 Howard Hughes Sr. of Houston, Texas, received a 1909 patent for “roller drills such as are used for drilling holes in earth and rock.”

-Hughes engineers invented the modern tri-cone bit in 1933, and Frank and George Christensen in 1941 developed the earliest diamond bit.
-The use of bits utilizing tungsten carbide arrived in the early 1950s.
-Synthetic diamonds in the early 1970s led to the fixed cutter, polycrystalline diamond compact bit.
+In 1933, Hughes engineers invented the modern tri-cone bit; Frank and George Christensen developed the earliest diamond bit in 1941; and tungsten-carbide bits arrived in the early 1950s.
+By the 1970s, synthetic diamonds evolved into the polycrystalline diamond compact bit.
+ASME in 2009 designated the Hughes two-cone drill bit a Historic Mechanical Engineering Landmark (no. 246).

 Learn more in Making Hole – Drilling Technology.